pauloromeira/onegram/README.md

 ### *Warnings!*
 * **Under development**, not stable yet!
-* Rate limits are not configured properly, so be respectful to not get banned!
+* Default rate limits are not configured properly, so [adjust them](#rate-limits) to not get banned!

 ## Installation
 ```sh